yauheni-se/BachelorsDiplomaWork/README.md

 # BachelorsDiplomaWork
-Diploma work from bahcelor studies
+Graduate diploma work from the bahcelor studies